State Government Affairs

-On November 3, 2020, voters will go to the polls to elect 5,877 state representatives, 11 governors, and 114 statewide ballot measures.
-We've got all the research and analysis you need right here.
+On November 3, 2020, voters went to the polls to elect 5,877 state representatives and 11 governors, and decide 120 statewide ballot measures.
+We've got all the post-election analysis and resources you need.

-Explore our 2020 Elections Data Dashboard by clicking here.
-Toggle between legislative races, governors, ballot measurers, and other state officials using the tabs at the top.
+For all our state-level election results, explore our 2020 Elections Data Dashboard by clicking here.
+Toggle between legislative races, governors, ballot measures, and other state officials using the tabs at the top.

 When a political party holds a supermajority of seats in a state legislature, that supermajority has the power to override gubernatorial vetoes as well as approve special measures that require passage beyond a simple majority.
-Supermajorities are particularly important when the sitting governor is of the opposite political party than the supermajority because it can effectively neutralize the governor’s veto power over the legislative branch.
-The 2020 state elections could see parties lose supermajorities in some state legislatures and parties gain supermajorities in others.
+Overall, Republicans are projected to have added to their supermajority total nationwide with supermajorities in 31 state legislative chambers (+1) and Democrats are projected to have lost ground with 19 supermajorities (-1, after one gain and two losses).
+Once again, Democrats had high hopes for making progress in state legislative races but fell short in the 2020 elections.
+Republicans successfully played defense with their nationwide supermajority lead and even added to it.
 Click here for more analysis on the states to watch.

 When one party controls both the legislature and governor’s mansion in a state (a "trifecta"), that party has a clear path to pass preferred public policies without any major roadblocks from the opposition party.
-Currently, Republicans have trifectas in 21 states, Democrats hold 15 state trifectas, and the remaining 14 states are under split control.
-On November 3, both parties will have opportunities to gain and break up political trifectas.
+After the November 3 elections, Republicans are projected to gain three new trifectas — Montana, New Hampshire, and Alaska — for 2021.
+Democrats were hoping to break up a number of Republican trifectas by capturing control of several Republican state legislative chambers.
+But those hopes were dashed with a strong showing by Republican candidates in state legislative races.
+In 2021, Republicans are projected to have 24 (+3) state trifectas and Democrats will hold steady with 15 state trifectas.
 Click here for more analysis on the states to watch.